ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

 - CIDR - classless inter-domain routing - classful networks eat too much IPv4 space, this lets routers do non-classful routing
     - needs VLSM to support variable length network prefixes
 - VLSM - variable length subnet masking - make better use of address space
+### OTHER
+- signal protocol - https://en.wikipedia.org/wiki/Signal_Protocol , end-to-end encryption for voice and text
+    - used by Signal app, whatsapp, google messages uses it with RCS, messenger and skype offer it as a privacy option

 ## NETWORK FILESYSTEM PROTOCOLS
 - SSHFS uses SFTP